Estimated reading time: 8 minutes

 What treats do they use?

 It is important to discuss and agree on what treats can be given.
-After all, if your Dog is sensitive to chicken, then you don’t want them to have lovely high-value chicken morsels as a treat.
+After all, if your Dog is sensitive to chicken, you don’t want them to have lovely high-value chicken morsels as a treat.

 What procedures are in place should an emergency occur?